SALib/SALib/README-advanced.md

      -o model_input.txt \
 ```

-Then, run the model ... this will usually be a user-defined model, maybe even in another language.
+**Run the model** this will usually be a user-defined model, maybe even in another language.
 Just save the outputs.

-Finally, perform the analysis ...
+**Run the analysis**
 ```
 python -m SALib.analyze.sobol \
      -p ./SALib/test_functions/params/Ishigami.txt \